And here’s a glimpse of a few other things we’re working through, and generally being inspired… by. It’s The Blender.

 - Brands should be careful which influencers they partner with, and how—or even if it’s appropriate for them to do so.
 The right influencer with the right following can open you to new audiences, but if there’s any question of their credibility or authenticity, it could be a futile or even harmful endeavour.

 Thinking of extending your social reach?
-Claire‘s your superstar.
+Julie‘s your superstar.

 SKOPE Refrigeration: the coolest website going